ipsy-md/docs/docs/cluster/index.md

 ## What do you need to do to use the cluster?

-- **An account:** You simply need an account, please contact `cecile-admins-l` at `ovgu.de` to obtain one.
+- **Get an account:** In order to get an account, please contact `cecile-admins-l` at `ovgu.de` to obtain one.

-- **Shell scripting:** If you prefer to work on the cluster via shell (the canonical way), but you have no experience with shell scripting, we recommend this straighforward [shell tutorial](https://swcarpentry.github.io/shell-novice/).
+- **Learn a bit of shell scripting:** If you prefer to work on the cluster via shell (the canonical way), but you have no experience with shell scripting, we recommend this straighforward [shell tutorial](https://swcarpentry.github.io/shell-novice/).
 You do not need to master it to use the cluster, but you can use the following list to start learning the basic concepts:

     -  Where you are and how to navigate through the folders: `pwd`, `cd`
     -  How to list content (folders/files): `ls`